nvnsudharsan/SOLWEIG-GPU/docs/configuration.md

 selected_date_str = '2020-08-13'
 ```

-!!! note
+!!!
+Note:
-    This is the local date for your study area, not UTC.
+    This is the date in local time for your study area, not UTC.
+E.g., If you want to simulate an entire day of 2020-08-13 for Austin,Texas in summer (UTC - 5 hours), the selected_date_str should be '2020-08-13'

 ### Raster Filenames